Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/README.md

 -Captures spatial features from satellite scenes like roads, forests, and rivers.

--Useful for testing FL performance on real-world non-IID satellite data.
+-Useful for testing FL performance on real-world satellite data.